StevenTammen/chrya.com/pages/about.md

 ### Open Source

 As the progression above shows, I believe that open source projects will generally be of higher quality than non-open source projects.
 Software has been part of the open source movement for a while now, and hardware is beginning to get there, but, to my knowledge, there has not been much of a push to opensource *websites themselves*.
 I find this somewhat puzzling, since open source projects offer so many advantages and so few disadvantages.
-I have designed this website to be entirely open source, and the content is licensed under open source licenses (see below).
+I have designed this website to be entirely open source, and the content is licensed under an open source license (see below).
 Contribution guidelines may be found in the ["Contribution Guidelines" section](https://github.com/StevenTammen/chrya#contribution-guidelines) of the Readme in the site's [Github repository](https://github.com/StevenTammen/chrya).

 ### Continuous Improvement